-HMRC amended eight pieces of guidance regarding the coronavirus job retention scheme (CJRS) on 12 June 2020.
-Kate Upcraft looks at what this means for employers who wish to furlough employees from 1 July.
+HMRC amended its guidance regarding the coronavirus job retention scheme (CJRS) on 12 June and revised it further on 1 July.
+Kate Upcraft looks at what this means for employers who wish to flexi-furlough employees from 1 July.

 I am only considering the calculations of new CJRS claims for July 2020 in this article and highlighting the points of difference with the existing CJRS.

 The rules will change again from 1 August when no pension costs or employer’s NIC will be reclaimable.
 In September and October, the amount of wages which can be claimed will also reduce.
 I will look at those future changes in later articles.